 Spring time means spring cleaning.
 Unfortunately, spring cleaning usually entails toxic products, artificial perfumes and corrosive chemicals.
-From skin irritation and asthma, to birth defects and cancer, commercial cleaning agents are typically the most dangerous products we keep in our homes.
+From skin irritation and asthma to birth defects and cancer, commercial cleaning agents are among the most dangerous products we keep in our homes.
 To make matters worse, the harsh chemicals in over-the-counter cleaners can linger in your house for days after use, increasing the likelihood they’ll adversely affect not only your home’s air quality but also the environment and our water systems.
 If you’re looking for safer, more natural and eco-friendly ways to spring clean your home, we got you covered.
 Here are some of our favorite natural spring cleaning tips.

 Because of their natural acidity, lemons are a versatile disinfectant, stain-remover and air-freshener.
-From deep cleaning bathrooms and kitchens, to restoring table tops, laundry and furniture, lemons are an essential natural alternative to harsh cleaning agents.
+From deep cleaning bathrooms and kitchens to restoring table tops, laundry and furniture, lemons are an essential natural alternative to harsh cleaning agents.
 Quick tip: Use lemon juice to remove tough stains from cutting boards and countertops.
 For more tips on cleaning with lemons, click here.

 It might not smell great but distilled white vinegar is among the most useful natural cleaners in existence.
 It’s a handy stain remover, deodorizer, and degreaser.
-Quick tip: In a reusable spray bottle, mix a 1-to-1 ratio of water and vinegar to create a highly effective all-purpose cleaner for use on countertops, toilets, ovens, microwaves, sinks, and more.
+Quick tip: In a reusable spray bottle, mix a 1-to-1 ratio of water and vinegar to create an effective all-purpose cleaner for use on countertops, toilets, ovens, microwaves, sinks, and more.
 The possible uses are virtually endless.
 In fact, here are 95 additional ways to use the cleaning power of vinegar throughout your home.

 Avoid using vinegar on granite or marble—vinegar is known to cause damage to these surfaces.